Prenatal Diagnosis & Fetal Anomaly

 What justifications for abortion do pro-abortion supporters offer in these cases?

 The most common themes among those who promote abortion in cases of fetal anomaly include the desires to spare the mother from the emotional pain of her child’s death, to eliminate the family the burden (e.g. financially, physically) of the child’s disability, and to prevent the possible suffering of the child.
-They ignore the fact that abortion kills a living human being and that the abortion will likely add to the women’s emotional burden.
+They ignore the fact that abortion kills a living human being and that the abortion will likely add to the mother’s emotional burden.

 If the child is going to die anyway, why not just get an abortion?
 Isn’t it the same outcome?